-Instead of merely displaying the local news or weather on a TV, you can integrate dozens of different content apps like Uber/Lyft wait times, local traffic and transit information, scrolling news tickers, and selected YouTube clips to inform and entertain your audience.
+Instead of merely displaying the local news or weather on a TV, you can integrate dozens of different content apps.
+Try Uber/Lyft wait times, local traffic and transit information, scrolling news tickers, and selected YouTube clips.

-Having a variety of content displaying on digital signage for condos is perfect in areas with high dwell times like lobbies, lounge areas, or elevators, as you can address a broader array of audiences and your community will look much more informed and modern.
+Having a variety of content displaying on digital signage for condos is perfect in areas with high dwell times.
+You can address a broader array of audiences and your community will look much more informed and modern.

-Property managers have their hands full at the best of times, so when it comes to communication, all they usually have time for are notices about fire alarm testing, window washing, fan coil maintenance, that kind of thing.
-These are the basics that the typical management contract covers, but it is time-consuming and costly for property managers to reach out to all of their tenants with these updates.
+Property managers have their hands full at the best of times.
+When it comes to communication, they must focus on the basics that the management contract covers.
+It is time-consuming for property managers to reach out to all of their tenants with these updates.

-A quick message or alert via digital signage for condos would alleviate the problem immediately and keep residents aware of the situation at hand.
+A quick message via digital signage for condos would alleviate the problem immediately and keep residents informed.

 Additionally, digital signage for condos can be a lifesaver in the event of an emergency.
 If there is a building fire or storm warning, community associations can rapidly deploy emergency alerts directly onto every display within the property and direct residents to safety quickly.

 Before making any decisions on hardware options, you must determine what hardware will be the most conducive to your messaging.
 Does the board wish to entertain residents or educate them?
-Does a giant video wall player in the lobby make the most sense, or will small, individual displays throughout the facility be more appropriate?
+Does a giant video wall in the lobby make sense, or will individual displays throughout the facility be more appropriate?

 Perhaps you want to opt towards a touchscreen device?
 Touch screens may provide interactive directories and general building information, but are subject to the whim of the resident, so the benefit of a captive audience may be lost.
 Touch screens can also lose their calibration over time, which can be frustrating.
-However, if the community association’s goal is to cut costs by informing residents about all aspects of life at their condo, retain the captive audience and opt for a non-touch display instead.
+However, if the goal is to cut costs, opt for a non-touch display instead.

-Define the purpose of your digital signage for condos and list some communications goals you wish to achieve before selecting a digital signage platform.
+Define the purpose of your digital signage for condos and list some communications goals before selecting a digital signage platform.

 Display interactivity can have different applications in the digital condo.
-Digital displays should be versatile enough to schedule different items at different times, go full screen with a straightforward message during an emergency, and even interact directly and instantly with residents in an elevator if required.
+Digital displays should be versatile enough to schedule different items at different times.
+They should go full screen with a straightforward message during an emergency.
+As well, they can interact directly and instantly with residents in an elevator if required.

 The ability to schedule many notices in advance is a must (think fire alarm testing).
-Though rarely required, getting the resident vote on things like carpet color in the lobby might be useful and can be achieved with a general text message or even social media on the displays, no longer relying on touch.
+Though rarely required, getting resident approval on things like carpet color can be achieved with a general text message.

 The trend here is that community associations are beginning to see the vast potential of digital signage for condos.
-They are looking past the physical features of the displays and focusing more on the possibility of what they can do for their community associations.
+They are looking past the physical features and focusing more on the possibility of what they can do.

-The future should see an even more proactive approach as boards and management identify vital issues, initiate notice board campaigns with appropriate reach and frequency, and then follow them up with a measurable return on investment.
-For example, boards and management might run campaigns to reduce water use in which they set a target, provide conservation tips and then report results to owners.
+The future should see an even more proactive approach as boards and management identify vital issues.
+They can also initiate notice board campaigns with appropriate reach and frequency.
+This allows a measurable return on investment.
+For example, boards and management might run campaigns to reduce water use, provide conservation tips, and report results to owners.

 Digital signage for condos is the gateway to a thriving and fiscally healthy community association.
 Communication is critical, no matter where people live!